Ever heard the riddle about the tree falling in the forest?

 - DETAILS – Real world details about characters and locations will bring a story to life.
 These descriptive elements show the reader what happened rather than just saying it occurred.

 - IMPACT – When a story describes how a product exceeded customer expectations, it has the “wow” factor.
-This turns the ordinary into the extraordinary, and creates marketing gold.
+This turns the ordinary into the extraordinary, and can create marketing gold.

-- BREVITY – A great story will include all the essential information, but can be told in only a few minutes.
-So, less is more.
+- BREVITY – A great story should include the information needed to make it complete, but can be told in only a few minutes.
+Less is more.

 Free Offer – Podcast Guest Guide